mindfulness-at-the-computer/mindfulness-at-the-computer/CONTRIBUTING.md

 We want discussions about all decisions to be open in the project and therefore, conversations that have started out as private can be made public without asking the participants (unless of course the conversation has been of a very personal nature)

-## Contributor money
+## Contributor responsibility, money and license

-People contributing to the project are unpaid, it's entirely a volunteer effort

-## Contributor responsibility

 No responsibility for any financial or other damage.

+People contributing to the project are unpaid, it's entirely a volunteer effort.
+No money is made from this application at the time of writing (and there are no plans for this to change)

+This application is Free Libre Open Source Software.
+The software license is GPLv3

 ## How do I get an overview of the project?